robtweed/qewd-baseline/INTERACTIVE.md

 - a *send* API via which you will be able to securely send WebSocket messages to the QEWD back-end, which you handle using modules that you create and maintain.

+You should **always** use the pre-built *ewd-client.js* library to interact with the QEWD back-end, regardless of the JavaScript framework you use in the browser.

 Finally, this line loads our *app.js* library, which will define our application's dynamic behaviour: